How to Make Kosher Dill Pickles

 How to make kosher dill pickles

-Tip: Sometimes you may notice a white to off-white surface growth.
+Note: Sometimes you may notice a white to off-white surface growth.
 This is not a mold!
 It is a harmless colony of mixed wild yeast organisms.
 You can skim off this pellicle with a clean (sterilized) spoon.
 However, should you encounter a furry white, pink, purple, blue or black pellicle, you have a harmful mold infection and must discard the content of the jar.
 Keep things very clean to prevent contamination.
 Also important to know is the fact that the pollen from dill flowers will rise to the top.
 The yellow pollen might combine with the natural surface growth and form yellowish-white pellicle.
 You may want to shake off the pollen from dill flowers before submerging dill twigs in the jar.
 As mentioned above, you can skim the pellicle off but try not to disturb the fermentation process in the first week.

 My husband's dill pickles

 Wild fermentation can be tricky and many people are either not comfortable with it or simply too shy to even start.
 I hope my tips will help you to make your own pickles without fear.
 You may want to start with a much smaller batch to see how it turns out.
 My husband made his first dill pickles in small jars with silicone lids.
 The process is the same but it may take a little longer.
 The taste depends on the amount of spices and dill added and the time the pickles took to ferment.
 The longer, the more acidic.
 The fermented brine is full of beneficial probiotics.
-You can drink it straight, add it to raw soups or savory smoothies.
+You can drink it straight, add it to raw soups, salad dressings or savory smoothies.

 In radiant health, passionately raw - Dominique